loader-logo

 To find a property and see access information, visit Connect2Nature.ca.

-A Biosphere Reserve is a UNESCO designation and is internationally recognized for promoting management, research and education around conservation and its balance with sustainable human use.
-Currently, there are over 701 Biosphere Reserves in 124 countries around the world.
+Currently, there are over 701 Biosphere Regions in 124 countries around the world.
 Alberta contains two of Canada’s 18 biospheres, the other one being Waterton Lakes National Park, which was established in 1979.
-Learn more about the Beaver Hills Biosphere here.

 Yes, most Nature Conservancy of Canada (NCC) properties are open to the public for foot traffic only.
 We encourage hiking, birdwatching, snowshoeing, cross-country skiing and other low impact activities.
 Motorized vehicles, overnight camping and open fires are not permitted.